 - Slow drains.
-If your sink is draining slowly, it’s likely that you have a blockage somewhere in your plumbing. if it seems that several fixtures won’t drain simultaneously, it’s the blockage may be located in your sewer line.
+If your sink is draining slowly, you likely have a blockage somewhere in your plumbing.
+However, if it seems that several fixtures won’t drain simultaneously, the blockage may be located in your sewer line.
 If your slow drain lasts or worsens, you should call a professional.

 - Pests.
 An increase of creepy crawlies and critters is never a good sign.
 If your home is visited by these unwelcome pests, they may be coming from a fault in your sewer line.
 Cockroaches and rats can squeeze through even the smallest of cracks, so call a professional as soon as you see these pests.

 - Higher water bills.
 If it seems like your utility bills are higher than usual, you may have a hidden leak.
 No matter how small it may be, that’s water wasted.
 A camera inspection will be able to detect the source of the leak.

 - Sewage backup.
 Sewage should go down your pipes, but if it winds up going the opposite direction, you could be in trouble.
 If it appears that the sewage only backs up out of one drain, then it’s most likely isolated to that drain.
 If it seems like sewage backs up every time you flush a toilet or use a sink, then the problem may be much deeper in your sewer line.